sio/potyarkin.com/content/posts/draft-hlc.md

 [database migration], and there are tools written by professionals for it.

 ### JavaScript is a lot of work

+I tried to avoid adding dependencies whenever I could.
+So I've decided to write what little client-side logic I needed in pure JavaScript.
+I have no experience with any JS framework so I thought that avoiding to learn one would compensate for the inconvenience.
+I'm not sure it did.

+Most of my JS code is written intuitively, with no awareness of best practises and filled with "code smells".
+Writing from scratch was sometimes quite educating, e.g with AJAX calls - I understand and can explain them better than ever before.
+Overall conclusion is that JavaScript is hard.
+And that frameworks probably exist for a reason.
+If I'll do another web app project, I'll probably look into some lightweight framework to save time writing JS, which I find not very enjoyable.

 ### Modular design
 ### MVC